PThie/RWI-GEO-REDX/README.md

 The FDZ Ruhr at RWI offers price indices for apartments and houses (rentals and sales) in Germany, commencing in 2008.
 The price indices are derived from the RWI-GEO-RED real estate dataset, which integrates real estate listings from ImmoScout24.
 Three types of hedonic regressions are performed to allow for comparisons across time (annual or quarterly), across regions (1 x 1 km, municipality, district, and labor market region), and in combination across time and regions.
 Furthermore, starting with V13, we also offer a combined index, whereby all three data sources (apartment rents and sales, and house sales) are combined into a single index.
 The data are publicly available (PUF) and can be requested from the FDZ Ruhr website.
 A weakly anonymized version (SUF) is also available for researchers upon request.

-This data report constitutes an updated version of previous reports and refers to RWI-GEOREDX v14, which encompasses data up to May 2024.
+This data report constitutes an updated version of previous reports and refers to RWI-GEO-REDX v14, which encompasses data up to May 2024.

 ## Access